Skip to content

 Bowbeat Hill — common questions

-Bowbeat Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 470m of ascent and takes most walkers 3-5 hours.
-Terrain: The wind-farm service road is hard-graded gravel and gives an unusually fast approach for a Moorfoot summit.
+On the OutdoorSCOT scale, Bowbeat Hill comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 470m of ascent on the usual route — 3-5 hours for most parties.
+Underfoot: The wind-farm service road is hard-graded gravel and gives an unusually fast approach for a Moorfoot summit.

 Where do I park for Bowbeat Hill?